khrome/ascii-art/README.md

 <table><tr><td colspan="3">

-`ascii-art` supports many usage styles but the different use cases require slightly different installations:
+`ascii-art` supports many usage styles, but the different use cases require slightly different installations.
+If you have any questions, please ask.
 </td></tr><tr><td valign="top">
 <details><summary> In Code </summary><p>